Wisdom Teeth Removal

 If the tooth becomes decayed, removal can be the best way to remedy the problem.
 Unlike other teeth, wisdom teeth are not essential to the aesthetics of your smile or everyday functionality such as chewing.
 Removal may require a surgical procedure if the tooth is not strong enough to be pulled.

 Some people may never develop wisdom teeth, while others may develop one or two or all four.
 Regular check-ups with your dentist are the best way to manage the development of your wisdom teeth.
-At the Tooth Booth Dental Lounge, we can take x-rays to see the alignment of your wisdom teeth and how they are positioned before they erupt.
+At the Tooth Booth Dentists, we can take x-rays to see the alignment of your wisdom teeth and how they are positioned before they erupt.
 We can then plan and take action to prevent the teeth from becoming impacted.
 Even if your teeth develop cleanly, our dentists consult with you to ensure the ongoing hygiene and maintenance, advising you if removal is recommended.